Jon-Paul Pepper Lab

 Identifying New Means of Treating Facial Paralysis

-We do this by exploring the regenerative cues that the body uses to restore tissue after nerve injury, in particular through pathways of neurogenesis and nerve repair, such as the hedgehog signaling pathway.
+We do this by exploring the regenerative cues that are normally used to restore tissue after nerve injury, in particular through pathways of neurogenesis, nerve injury response, and Schwann cell response after injury.

 Fibroblasts and Facial Nerve Regeneration

 Lineage tracing in transgenic mice reveals a unique population of injury-responsive fibroblasts that are present within the facial nerve, and respond impressively to injury.
 These cells appear to help restore the three dimensional architecture of the nerve after injury, and may represent a new therapeutic target for the treatment of high grade facial nerve injury.

 Communicative Participation in Facial Paralysis